Skip to contents

 Axivity UKBiobank csv export of epoch level data dataFormat = "ukbiobank_csv"

 1. All accelerometer data that need to be analysed should be stored in one folder or subfolders of that folder.
-Make sure the folder does not contain any files that are not accelerometer data.
+Make sure that the folder does not contain any files that are not accelerometer data.

 2. Choose an appropriate name for the folder, preferable with a reference to the study or project it is related to rather than just ‘data’, because the name of this folder will be used as an identifier of the dataset and integrated in the name of the output folder GGIR creates.